hurwitzlab/biosys-analytics/lectures/02-unix/unix.md

 * Up/down cursor keys: go backwards/forwards in your history
 * CTRL-A, CTRL-E: jump to the start, end of the command line when in emacs mode (default)

-> N.B.: If you are on a Mac, it's easy to remap your (useless) CAPSLOCK key to CTRL.
+NB: If you are on a Mac, it's easy to remap your (useless) CAPSLOCK key to CTRL.
 Much less strain on your hand as you will find you need CTRL quite a bit, even more so if you choose emacs for your $EDITOR.

 # Altering your $PATH

-As you see above, "env" will list all the key-value pairs defining your environment.
-For instance, everyone has a `$HOME` directory that you can see with `echo $HOME`.
-The exact location of `$HOME` can vary among systems, e.g.:

-* Mac: /Users/kyclark
-* Ocelot: /home/u20/kyclark
-* Stampede: /home1/03137/kyclark

-Your `$PATH` setting is extremely important as it defines the directory locations that will be searched (in order) to find programs.
+Your `$PATH` setting is an ordered, colon-delimited list of directories that will be searched to find programs.
+Run `echo $PATH` to see yours.
 Here's my `$PATH` on the UA HPC:

 ```
-[hpc:login3@~]$ echo $PATH | sed "s/:/:\n/g"
+[hpc:login3@~]$ echo $PATH | sed "s/:/\n/g"
-/rsgrps/bhurwitz/hurwitzlab/bin:
-/home/u20/kyclark/.cargo/bin:
-/home/u20/kyclark/.local/bin:
-/cm/local/apps/gcc/6.1.0/bin:
-/cm/shared/uaapps/pbspro/18.2.1/sbin:
-/cm/shared/uaapps/pbspro/18.2.1/bin:
-/opt/TurboVNC/bin:
-/cm/shared/uabin:
-/usr/lib64/qt-3.3/bin:
-/cm/local/apps/environment-modules/4.0.0//bin:
-/usr/local/bin:
-/bin:
-/usr/bin:
-/usr/local/sbin:
-/usr/sbin:
-/sbin:
-/sbin:
-/usr/sbin:
+/rsgrps/bh_class/bin
+/home/u20/kyclark/.cargo/bin
+/home/u20/kyclark/.local/bin
+/cm/local/apps/gcc/6.1.0/bin
+/cm/shared/uaapps/pbspro/18.2.1/sbin
+/cm/shared/uaapps/pbspro/18.2.1/bin
+/opt/TurboVNC/bin
+/cm/shared/uabin
+/usr/lib64/qt-3.3/bin
+/cm/local/apps/environment-modules/4.0.0//bin
+/usr/local/bin
+/bin
+/usr/bin
+/usr/local/sbin
+/usr/sbin
+/sbin
+/sbin
+/usr/sbin
 /cm/local/apps/environment-modules/4.0.0/bin
 ```

 I've used "sed" to add a newline after each colon so you can more easily see that the directories are separated by colons.
-Notice that I have the shared "hurwitzlab" directory first in my path.
+Notice that I have the shared "/rsgrps/bh_class/bin" directory first in my path.
 Much of our work will require access to tools that are not installed by default on the HPC.
 You could build them into your own `$HOME` directory, but it will be easier if you just add this shared directory to your $PATH.
 From the command line, you can do this:

 ```
 export PATH=/rsgrps/bhurwitz/hurwitzlab/bin:$PATH
 ```

-You just told your shell (bash) to set the `$PATH` variable to our "hurwitzlab" directory and then whatever it was set to before.
-Obviously we want this to happen each time we log in, so we can add this command to `$HOME/.bashrc`:
+You just told your shell (bash) to set the `$PATH` variable to our "/rsgrps/bh_class/bin" directory and then whatever it was set to before.
+When you log out, however, this will be lost.
+Since we want this to happen each time we log in, so we can add this command to `$HOME/.bashrc`:

 ```
 echo "export PATH=/rsgrps/bhurwitz/hurwitzlab/bin:$PATH" >> ~/.bashrc
 ```

+As you find or create useful programs that you would like to have available globally on your system (i.e., not just in the current working directory), you can create a location like `$HOME/bin` (or my preferred `$HOME/.local/bin`) and add this to your `$PATH` as well.
+You can add as many directories as you like (within reason).

+# Dotfiles

-> N.B., "dotfiles" are files with names that begin with a dot.
+"Dotfiles" are files with names that begin with a dot.
 They are normally hidden from view unless you use `ls -a` to list "all" files.
 A single dot `.` means the current directory, and two dots `..` mean the parent directory.
 Your ".bashrc" (or maybe ".profile" or maybe ".bash_profile" depending on your system) file is read every time you login to your system, so you can remember your customizations.
 "Rc" may mean "resource configuration," but who really knows?

-As you find or create useful programs that you would like to have available globally on your system (i.e., not just in the current working directory), you can create a location like `$HOME/bin` (or my preferred `$HOME/.local/bin`) and add this to your `$PATH` as well.
-You can add as many directories as you like (within reason).
+After a while, you may wish to collect your dotfiles into a Github repo, e.g., https://github.com/kyclark/dotfiles.

 # Aliases